Three Peaks Challenge Ltd logo

 We recommend a group of 4–30 walkers.
 Smaller groups are harder to support safely; larger groups become unwieldy on the hills and at car parks.

-If you have fewer than four walkers, consider joining one of our open challenge dates where you can team up with other individuals and small groups.
+If you have fewer than four walkers, consider joining one of our guided challenge dates where you can team up with other individuals and small groups.

 Dedicated Drivers